Skip to Main Content

 “There’s a very good relationship between the musicians and management, which I can tell you absolutely does not exist in every orchestra.
 Often, it’s quite the opposite,” Nowlin says.
 “Even the musicians that have been here for decades, they don’t want to leave.”

-As Elder says, there is a symbiotic relationship between the DSO and the city of Detroit: As the city of Detroit goes, the DSO often feels the same effects—equally as descriptive of the challenges of the past as it is now in an era of revitalization.
+The rising culture of the city also entices that affection.
+As Elder said, there is a symbiotic relationship between the DSO and Detroit: As the city of Detroit goes, the DSO often feels the same effects—equally as descriptive of past challenges as it is now in an era of revitalization.
 “At a very basic level, we feel that music is for everybody, and that we want to be part of that fabric,” says Ginsburg.

 “Detroit is more of a destination than it was 13 years ago, and people are including us in their plans when they travel here.
 I think it’s all connected, and I don’t know if I can point to the cause or effect, but it’s been cool to be part of that transformation.
 I’ve known for years that Detroit is an amazing city and that this is a fantastic orchestra, and now other people are figuring that out too.”